souvikr/gemini-fastapi-celery-dummy-project/README.md

 curl http://localhost:8000/tasks/some-unique-task-id
 ```

 Initially, the status will be `PENDING`.
-After 5 seconds, the task will complete and the status will be `SUCCESS`.
+After 5 seconds, the task will complete, and the status will be `SUCCESS`.

 **Pending:**

 ```json
 {
   "task_id": "some-unique-task-id",